-(b) Page Limitations.
-Unless otherwise authorized by order of the Court or by motion of a party granted by the Court (see Rule 30), or by Rule 24(c), the page limitations for briefs filed with the Court, not including appendices shall be as follows:

-(1) Briefs of the appellants/petitioners shall not exceed 30 pages;

-(2) Answers of the appellees/respondents shall not exceed 30 pages;

-(3) Replies of the appellants/petitioners shall not exceed 15 pages.
+- (b) Type-Volume Limitations.
+Unless otherwise authorized by order of the Court or by motion of a party granted by the Court (see Rule 30), or by Rule 24(c), the type-volume limitations for briefs filed with the Court, not including appendices shall be as follows: - (1) A brief of the appellants/petitioners and an answer of the appellees/respondents may not exceed 14,000 words. - (2) A reply may not exceed more than half of the words (7,000) specified in Rule 24(b)(1). - (3) Headings, footnotes, and quotations count toward the word limitation.
+The index, table of cases, statutes, and other authorities, the appendix and any certificates of counsel do not count toward the limitation. - (c) Certificate of Compliance.
+A brief submitted under Rule 24(b) must include a certificate stating that the number of words in the brief complies with the type- volume limitation and Rule 37.

-(c) Type-Volume Limitations.

-(1) A brief of the appellants/petitioners and an answer of the appellees/respondents is acceptable if:

-it contains no more than 14,000 words; or

-it contains no more than 1,300 lines of text.

-(2) A reply is acceptable if it contains no more than half of the type-volume specified in Rule 24(c)(1).

-(3) Headings, footnotes, and quotations count toward the word and line limitations.
-The index, table of cases, statutes, and other authorities, the appendix and any certificates of counsel do not count toward the limitation.

-(d) Certificate of Compliance.
-A brief submitted under Rule 24(c) must include a certificate stating that the brief complies with the type-volume limitation and Rule 37.
 The person preparing the certificate may rely on the word or line count of the word-processing system used to prepare the brief.
-The certificate must state either: (i) the number of words in the brief; or (ii) the number of lines in the brief.

-(e) Form of Certificate of Compliance.
+The certificate must state the number of words in the brief. - (d) Form of Certificate of Compliance.

-CERTIFICATE OF COMPLIANCE WITH RULE 24(d)
+CERTIFICATE OF COMPLIANCE WITH RULE 24(b)

-This brief complies with the type-volume limitation of Rule 24(c) because:
+This brief complies with the type-volume limitation of Rule 24(b) because: